Maximizing Maryland Internship Program

 - Companies review their submission by virtually meeting with staff from the Center for Global Business (CGB).

-- On April 14, registered companies receive the pool of all internship applications from CGB to review.
+- Registered companies receive the pool of all internship applications from CGB to review.

 - Registered companies inform CGB of the top three candidates they’ve selected to interview.